quickwit-oss/quickwit/docs/guides/schemaless.md

 `mode` can take another value: `dynamic`.
 When set to dynamic, all extra fields will actually be mapped using a catch-all configuration.
-By default, this catch-all configuration index and store all of these fields, but this can be configured by settings the [`dynamic_mapping` attribute](../configuration/index-config#mode).
+By default, this catch-all configuration indexes and stores all of these fields, but this can be configured by settings the [`dynamic_mapping` attribute](../configuration/index-config#mode).
 A minimalist, yet perfectly valid and useful index configuration is then:

 ```yaml